-For many ADD kids, getting involved with a "friendship group" may be a better option.
+For many of our kids, getting involved with a "friendship group" may be a better option.

-Most socially isolated children find their way—eventually.
+Most socially isolated children find their way — eventually.
 They get a better handle on their behavior, along with a broader perspective on the dynamics of friendship.
 And once kids hit adolescence, they tend to act on the powerful urge to "fit in."
-As Zakreski puts it, "By high school, the vast majority of kids with ADD do end up fitting in somewhere."
-Goth kids may look scary, but they may actually be less into drugs than the more clean-cut kids.
+As Zakreski puts it, "By high school, the vast majority of kids with ADHD do end up fitting in somewhere."

 The same experts who urge parental involvement (and who urge counseling for kids who seem stuck in the "lone wolf" role) say it's important that parents not worry too much about a socially isolated child.